es-wolters-kluwer/DeveloperSummit2023ImportiaApis/README.md

 To get started with this hands on lab you will need the following requirements.

-1. Microsoft Visual Studio 2022 Community Edition
+1.	<a href="https://visualstudio.microsoft.com/es/vs/community/">Microsoft Visual Studio 2022 Community Edition</a>

     * ASP.NET and Web Development toolkit installed

-3. Wolters Kluwer Outh Client
+2.	<a href="https://a3innuva.wolterskluwer.es/">Wolters Kluwer a3innuva</a>
-2. Wolters Kluwer Developer account
+3.	<a href="https://a3developers.wolterskluwer.es/">Wolters Kluwer Developer account</a>
-4. Wolters Kluwer a3innuva subscription key
+4.	<a href="https://a3developers.wolterskluwer.es/a3innuva-contabilidad-start">Wolters Kluwer Outh Client</a>

 # What will be built on the hands on lab